Aging and Your Dental Health

 Dealing With Dry Mouth

 As you get older, the risk of dry mouth increases.
 Dry mouth is a condition in which your salivary glands do not produce enough saliva, leaving your mouth feeling tacky and dry.
 Saliva is essential for neutralizing acids and washing away lingering food particles and bacteria.
 Also called xerostomia, dry mouth provides the perfect environment for bacterial growth, which can increase your risk of developing cavities and gum disease.
-When not treated, cavities and gum disease can lead to infections in the teeth and tooth loss.
+When not treated, cavities and gum disease can lead to infections in the teeth and can possibly lead to tooth loss.
 Older adults are more likely to develop dry mouth due to the medications that they may be taking to help treat other health-related issues.
 Dry mouth may be a side effect of some of these medications.

 Mobility and Oral Hygiene